elixirschool/elixirschool/lessons/specifics/mnesia.md

 ## The Dirty Way

-First of all we will look at the dirty way of reading and writing to an Mnesia table.
+First of all we will look at the dirty way of reading and writing to a Mnesia table.
 This should generally be avoided as success is not guaranteed, but it should help us learn and become comfortable working with Mnesia.
 Let's add some entries to our **Person** table.

 ```shell
 iex> Mnesia.dirty_write({Person, 1, "Seymour Skinner", "Principal"})